 Everything I share is from both a researched and practical standpoint.

 - If you have been diagnosed with SIBO and you’re absolutely miserable (but not yet taking any antibiotics), I think it’s okay to refrain from any and all high-FODMAP foods for an “elimination period” (2-4/6 weeks, depending on severity).

-- But if you have been diagnosed and your doctor has you starting on antibiotics, consider eating FODMAPs while on the antibiotics.
+- But if you have been diagnosed and your doctor has you starting on antibiotics, consider eating FODMAPs (to comfort) while on the antibiotics.

 - Finally, if you have not yet been diagnosed with anything, but you have symptoms of Irritable Bowel Syndrome, see number 2 and apply as necessary.